Recent Card Making : Embroidered Thank You Cards DIY

 Last month I found myself in the position of needing to send three thank you cards!
 (Lucky me … Ok, it was my birthday but I don’t talk about that.)
-Also a few posts back here I showed you the embroidered bookmark I made for Mary to thank her for a blog give-away prize I won.
+Also a few posts back here I showed you the embroidered bookmark I made for an online friend to thank her for a blog give-away prize I won.
 Reading this you might think I am continually showered with gifts.
 I’m not and don’t expect to have to make any more thank you cards for a while!

 Back to the embroidered bookmark.
 Making this sure did pique my interest in stitching on paper and now I am hooked!
 For this Thank You Card project I wanted to combine the textures of thread and paper cutting, while making use of pre-made supplies.
 Basically I took commercially manufactured cards and dressed them up, adding handmade touches.

 For this first card featuring a vase with flowers in it, I embroidered the thank you message, using a computer print-out of the words as a pattern.
 Them I free-hand cut some heavy paper to make the rest.
 Sometimes what you picture in your head does not come out as intended.
 I got the parts all together and showed the card to Nick, who jokingly said “I like how you did the smoke-stack with flower clouds coming out of it.”
 Waaaa.
 So I added the detail on the vase and the leaves, with more embroidery on them.
 He was right … my vase did originally look like a smoke-stack!